 - The woman who blames all men—not just one man, but all men—for her terrible dating life.
 As a general rule, if you’re trying to figure out if it’s between half of the population all having the exact same problem or if it’s, perhaps, just you—well, I have some bad news: I did the math and it’s extremely likely that it’s you.
 So start there.

 The reason taking responsibility for your problems is so powerful is because it puts you in control of the solution.
-When you blame others, you’re handing over control to everyone and everything around you and—SPOILER ALERT—you can’t control everyone and everyone around you.
+When you blame others, you’re handing over control to everyone and everything around you and—SPOILER ALERT—you can’t control everyone and everything around you.

 You may not be to blame for your current shitty situation, but stepping up and saying that you’re going to take care of it is a fucking power move.
 A power move.